marchersimon/tldr-cpp/README.md

   -a, --all       When used with --update, this updates all languages, instead of just the installed ones -f, --find      Perform a full-text search through all pages.
 Modifiers are --name, --description and --example
     , --stem      In case you don't need fancy English.
 Enjoy pure information.
 (This version of the page will be searched in with --find)
-  -h, --help:     Display help about tldr-cpp
+    , --sub       Get a list of all documented sub-commands -h, --help:     Display help about tldr-cpp
 ```